merely-useful/r-rse/appendices/assignments.md

     Request.
 Otherwise, open a new Issue and ask if the maintainer would be open to Pull Requests.

-## Third project: Each group creating a package
+## Third project: Creating a package as a team

 This assignment is *optional* as it depends on multiple factors like class size, duration of course, or virtual vs in-person.
 This would be the third and final